-- MINIMAL-BLEED-RISK procedure: In patients who require a minor dental procedure, cataract procedure (typically with topical anesthetic), or minor skin procedure it is likely safe not to interrupt DOAC therapy (as is done in warfarin-treated patients) but data to support such practice is lacking.
-An alternative approach would be to hold dabigatran on the day of the procedure or, if dabigatran is not interrupted, to delay that day's dose for 4-6 hours after the procedure.
-Management should consider patient and procedure-related factors.
-If dabigatran is not interrupted, we suggest delaying the AM dose 2-3 hours post-procedure and giving the PM dose at the usual time.
-Alternatively, dabigatran can be omitted on the day of the procedure, especially in circumstances of higher post-procedure bleeding risk. - LOW/MODERATE-BLEED-RISK surgery/procedures: For patients with normal renal function or mild impairment (CICR ≥ 50 mL/min), last dose of dabigatran 2 days before the surgery/procedure (i.e. skip 2 doses before a surgery/procedure), which corresponds to approximately 3 half-lives elapsed between stopping dabigatran and surgery.
-There may be a 10-15% anticoagulant effect at the time of surgery, which is acceptable for these procedures. - HIGH-BLEED-RISK (includes any neuraxial [i.e. spinal or epidural] anesthesia or procedure): Depending on renal function, last dose of dabigatran 3 to 5 days before surgery/procedure (i.e. skip 4 to 8 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping dabigatran and surgery.
-This ensures minimal (3-6%) residual anticoagulant effect at the time of surgery and allows patients to have spinal anesthesia or high bleeding risk surgery (e.g. intracranial or cardiac). - If renal function is moderately impaired (CrCl 30-49 mL/min), 1-2 additional days of interruption is required for patients on dabigtran to ensure elimination of any residual anticoagulant effect, as 80% of dabigatran is cleared by the kidneys.
+- MINIMAL-BLEED-RISK procedure: In patients who require a minor dental procedure, cataract procedure, or minor skin procedure it is likely safe not to interrupt anticoagulation (as is done in warfarin-treated patients) but data to support such practice is lacking.
+An alternative approach would be to hold dabigatran on the day of the procedure or, if dabigatran is not interrupted, to delay that day's dose for 4-6 hours after the procedure. - LOW/MODERATE-BLEED-RISK surgery/procedures: For patients with normal renal function or mild impairment (CrCl ≥ 50 mL/min), last dose of dabigatran 2 days before the surgery/procedure (i.e. skip 2 doses before a surgery/procedure), which corresponds to approximately 2-3 half-lives elapsed between stopping dabigatran and surgery.
+There may be a 12-25% anticoagulant effect at the time of surgery, which is acceptable for these procedures. - HIGH-BLEED-RISK (includes any neuraxial [i.e. spinal or epidural] anesthesia or procedure): Depending on renal function, last dose of dabigatran 3 to 5 days before surgery/procedure (i.e. skip 4 to 8 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping dabigatran and surgery.
+This ensures minimal (3-6%) residual anticoagulant effect at the time of surgery and allows patients to have spinal anesthesia or high bleeding risk surgery (e.g. intracranial or cardiac). - If renal function is moderately impaired (CrCl 30-49 mL/min), 1-2 additional days of interruption is required to ensure elimination of any residual anticoagulant effect, as 80% of dabigatran is cleared by the kidneys.

-Resumption of dabigatran 150 mg or 110 mg twice daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than what is used for routine post-operative VTE prophylaxis.
+Resumption of dabigatran 150 mg or 110 mg twice daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than that used for post-operative VTE prevention.